top of page

 3. "I’m not trapped.
 I have choices.
 I can choose to stay, and I'm also free to start exploring my other career possibilities."

-I want option #3 for you.
+I want option number 3 for you.
 Wouldn’t it be nice to approach your career dissatisfaction from this point of view?
 To truly believe you have options and to discover what they are?

 I'd love to hear what you think!